-Vinho Verde is more widely available than the other wines on the list.
+Vinho Verde is more widely available than the other white wine on the list.
 Like Picpoul and Txakolina, Vinho Verde is low in alcohol, high in acidity and a bit fizzy.
 The Caves Messias Santola “Crab Wine” Vinho Verde is what I reach for when the temperature soars.
 It’s refreshing, low alcohol and, at $9/bottle, much cheaper than air conditioning.

 If you’ve been faithful to your old standby, be it Sauvignon Blanc or something else, I hope I’ve convinced you to consider an open relationship.
 These summer quenchers are all great values at well under $20.
 At that price, it would be a shame to limit yourself.

 [For more articles from Helen, read her The Librarian & The Vine column here.]